EXCHANGE-TRADED FUNDS

 A recent Capital Group survey revealed that less than 4% of total assets managed by financial professionals had been allocated to active fixed income ETFs, citing a lack of knowledge, even among those who were heavier users of fixed income and ETFs.

 Less than half of financial professionals surveyed considered themselves “very confident” in their knowledge of active fixed income ETFs compared to seven-in-ten who were “very confident” in their knowledge of mutual funds.
-As more active fixed income ETFs come to market, financial professionals are accelerating their knowledge to see how they can use ETFs in investors’ portfolios.²
+As more active fixed income ETFs come to market, we think financial professionals will accelerate their knowledge to see how they can use ETFs in investors’ portfolios.²

 Active ETFs part of a bond toolkit

 Passive fixed income ETFs are often guided by tracking a bond index or sector composed of hundreds, even thousands, of issuers.
-But that can have its disadvantages, such as magnified risks during times of market stress or ongoing difficulties of replicating the index.
+But that can have its disadvantages: for example, magnified risks such as heavily concentrated positions during times of market stress or ongoing difficulties of replicating the index.
 Of course, these disadvantages come as a result of passively managed fixed income strategies seeking to replicate the return pattern of an index or sector, rather than striving to outpace a benchmark.

 That’s why financial professionals should know all the types of vehicles available to them — so they can construct portfolios where all of an investor’s assets, from mutual funds to separately managed accounts (SMAs), can work together.

-Below are several capabilities of active fixed income ETFs, some of which are distinct to active management.
+Below are several capabilities of active fixed income ETFs, the last three of which are distinct to active management.

 How Capital Group ETFs seek to go beyond the baseline

 Collaboration among portfolio managers, investment analysts and traders brings the highest conviction ideas into our ETFs.
-Liquidity sourcing, often a concern for financial professionals, is one of Capital Group’s core fixed income capabilities that comes from our scale ($514.9 billion³) relative to retail investors and decades of experience among our portfolio managers and traders.
+Liquidity sourcing, often a concern for financial professionals, is one of Capital Group’s core fixed income capabilities that comes from our scale ($577.9 billion³) relative to retail investors and decades of experience among our portfolio managers and traders.
 Our fixed income portfolio managers are able to access new issues across fixed income markets that may not be fully available to retail investors or smaller ETF issuers with limited resources to evaluate new issues.
-Our traders leverage their deep relationships to source investments, which portfolio managers believe may add value for shareholders.
+Our traders leverage their deep relationships to source investments, which could add value for shareholders.

 Capital Group’s range of fixed income ETFs is backed by robust fixed income capabilities honed over more than 50 years of fixed income investing.
 At the heart of our investing is The Capital System™, our time-tested multi-manager system, that enables high-conviction, fundamental research-driven investing in our portfolios.